YOUTH SOCCER LANDSCAPE

 Q: What documents are needed for participation in these events?

-A: All of our events require the following:
+A: All of our events require the following items be uploaded to your Gotsoccer account:

 Official State Roster or 'Tournament Roster'